bangbangcon/west/content/_index.md

 Our [call for talk proposals](/cfp/) is now closed.
 Thanks to everyone who submitted one!

-## What's the schedule of the event?
+## What was the schedule of the event?

-We'll post the finalized schedule soon!
-The rough schedule looks like this for both days:
+The rough schedule looked like this for both days:

 * Registration opens at 9am.
 Continental breakfast will be available.
 * First talk starts at 10:30am.
 * Boxed lunch will be served around 12:30pm.
 * Wrap-up will end by 5pm.

+The [detailed program](/program) has more information.

-## How do I get updates?
+## How do I get updates on future !!Cons West?

 Follow us on Twitter at [@bangbangconwest](https://twitter.com/bangbangconwest)!